wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-hybrid-identity-design-considerations-accesscontrol-requirements.md

 - Does the hybrid identity solution that you are going to adopt support those protocols?

 Another important point to consider is where the authentication repository that will be used by users and partners will be located and the administrative model to be used.
 Consider the following two core options:
-- Centralized: in this model the user’s credentials, policies and administration can be centralized on-premises or in the cloud.
+- Centralized: in this model the userâs credentials, policies and administration can be centralized on-premises or in the cloud.
-- Hybrid: in this model the user’s credentials, policies and administration will be centralized on-premises and a replicated in the cloud.
+- Hybrid: in this model the userâs credentials, policies and administration will be centralized on-premises and a replicated in the cloud.

 Which model your organization will adopt will vary according to their business requirements, you want to answer the following questions to identify where the identity management system will reside and the administrative mode to use: